Bridget (Guilty Gear): Reception

+Critics praised Bridget's storyline in Guilty Gear Strive, in which she struggled with her gender identity and ultimately came out as a trans woman.
 Bridget's debut as a DLC character for Guilty Gear Strive was her first playable appearance in 10 years.
 Kenneth Shepard of Fanbyte speculated that her extended absence may have been due to uncertainty over how to address her backstory, which he said was presented with homophobic and transphobic tropes in her prior appearances.
-Her announcement prompted Josh Tolentino of Siliconera to wonder if the developers planned to change her characterization with respect to gender presentation, noting that her official biography on Arc System Works' website avoided using gendered personal pronouns.
-Critics praised her storyline in which she struggled with her gender identity and finally came out as a trans woman.
+Her announcement prompted Josh Tolentino of Siliconera to wonder if the developers planned to change her characterization with respect to gender presentation, noting that her official biography on Arc System Works's website avoided using gendered personal pronouns.
 Shepard acknowledged the challenge of sorting through Bridget's complicated backstory to tell a respectful coming out narrative.
 Renata Price of Waypoint drew parallels between Bridget's evolution and the increasing presence and acceptance of queer players in the fighting game community.
 She found Bridget's circuitous path to self-acceptance to be an asset, calling it "messy and genuine in the way that real queer stories are".
-Price and Shepard connected Bridget's story to Arc System Works' recent treatment of Testament, who identified as nonbinary in a prior DLC for Strive.
-Some fans alleged that Bridget's trans identity was invented by the translation and localization team and was not present in the Japanese version of the game.
-In response, series creator Daisuke Ishiwatari and Strive director Akira Katano confirmed that Bridget self-identifies as a woman and uses "she/her" pronouns on the official Guilty Gear website.
+Price and Shepard connected Bridget's story to Arc System Works's recent treatment of Testament, who identified as non-binary in a prior DLC for Strive.

+Misinformation

+Following her inclusion in Guilty Gear Strive, some fans alleged that Bridget's trans identity was invented by the translation and localization team and was not present in the Japanese version of the game; additional rumors purported that she only comes out as trans in a "bad ending" and identifies as a cisgender man in other endings, with the implication that Goldlewis pressured her into identifying as female.
+Both claims were refuted by Akira Katano and Daisuke Ishiwatari in their Developer's Backyard blog.
+Katano stated that "although the difficulty and story dialogue of Arcade Mode change depending on your match results, this doesn't change the main plot, nor are there alternate endings such as 'good' or 'bad' endings.
+The same goes for other characters' Arcade stories as well", while Ishiwatari reaffirmed that "[a]fter the events of Bridget's story in Arcade Mode, she self-identifies as a woman.
+So, as to whether 'he' or 'she' would be the correct pronoun for Bridget, the answer would be 'she'."
+Katano stated that they did expect it to be a topic of discussion and disagreement.
+However, they saw a lot more people misinterpreting the message they were putting out and asking for clarity.
+They were conflicted on stating their stance as not doing so invited an irresponsible amount of discussion.
+On the other hand, they also were opposed to spoiling the conclusion of her story on the official site.
+But after a forgery came out claiming to be an official Arc System Works response and that Bridget was still male, which was denounced by Arc System Works in an official response soon after, they felt the need to be clear on their position.